Regional Representation for the Oregon Fish and Wildlife Commission: Why it Matters and How You Can Support It. Part 2

 The qualifications of commissioners need to be a continuing concern.
 A background in natural resources, as well as being appointed by the governor, and confirmed by the Senate all ensure that varied interests and stakeholders are the make up of Oregon’s commissioners.
 Environmental groups want the current statute to remain in place, keeping the decision making power centralized in population areas that have far less interaction with regional issues.

-When you take action you'll be individually emailing all 7 Members of the House Committee On Rules.
-1 of thousands of different examples will pop up below for you to send or you can edit and write your own.
+When you take action you'll be individually emailing all 7 Members of the House Committee On Rules and 30 Senators.
+1 of thousands of different examples will pop up below for you to start with or you can edit and write your own.
 In fact, we encourage you to write your own or add to ours for an even more unique message.

 Oregon Residents! - Add something like this at the top of the email: Hi, I'm (Insert name) from (insert OR Town) if you are using our example email.
 You don't need to add anything else if you aren't further editing and the greeting and closing is automatically added when sent.